ArchetypalTech/mud-pie/README.md

 For more details on blended execution you can check the [Building a Blended App](https://docs.fluentlabs.xyz/learn/developer-guides/building-a-blended-app) tutorial.

-We are using this as a basis for a `p23` interop.
-A `p23` interop is itself a `mud-pie`.
+We are using this as a basis for a MUD interop, this interop is therefore a `mud-pie`.

-A `mud-pie` is a MUD project that can work in a Blended environment. (that's why a `p23` is a `mud-pie`. duh)
+A `mud-pie` is a MUD project that can work in a Blended environment.

-`p23` as it stands in regard to Fluent deployments is a monorepo and the framework is based on MUD from [Lattice](https://mud.dev/introduction).
+A `mud-pie` as it stands is a monorepo and  based on MUD from [Lattice](https://mud.dev/introduction).

 We leverage `forge` to build the ABI's for the contracts and to handle the deployment to a given chain. see [Foundry](https://github.com/foundry-rs/forge-std).

 We run a hardhat node locally which is itself a docker container available as the fluent-node.
-This container contains the `fluent` rollup that is capable of working with WASM.
+This container is a node that runs a rWASM blended environment.
 See [hardhat-plugin](https://github.com/fluentlabs-xyz/hardhat-plugin)

 ## dev setup requirement's